josephWoodland/Mixed-Origin-MS4/README.md

 ## CREDITS

 My mentor Jack helped guide me throughout the project.

+The online Tutor support, where I had a particular long chat with, going through 3 tutors and about 10 hours.
+Not coming to a solution to my image/webp issues throughout the app, but I was grateful for their time and help.

 I used StackOverflow as a reference point throughout the project whenever I got stuck.